galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 'Classification in Machine Learning'
+title: Classification in Machine Learning
 zenodo_link: https://zenodo.org/record/3738729
 questions:
 - What is classification and how we can use classification techniques?
 objectives:
 - Learn classification background
 - Learn what a quantitative structure-analysis relationship (QSAR) model is and how it can be constructed in Galaxy
 - Learn to apply logistic regression, k-nearest neighbors, support verctor machines, random forests and bagging algorithms
 - Learn how visualizations can be used to analyze the classification results
 key_points:
 - Classification is a supervised approach in machine learning.
 - For classification tasks, data is divided into training and test sets.
 - Using classification, the samples are learned using the training set and predicted using the test set.
 - For each classification algorithm, it parameters should be optimised based on the dataset.
 - Machine learning algorithms can be applied to chemical datasets to predict important properties.
 time_estimation: 2H
 contributors:
 - khanteymoori
 - anuprulez
 - simonbray
 recordings:
 - captioners:
   - anuprulez